mwlon/pcodec/example/example.md

 # Quantile Compression Example

-This example generates a wide variety of common integer distributions, compresses them, and decompresses them.
+This example generates a wide variety of common integer distributions with the `i64` data type, compresses them, and decompresses them.
 We also compare vs `gzip` on the binary data of these integers.